Equals182/eqFTP/README.md

 This extension was inspired by Dreamweaver's FTP implementation.
 First you create new connection in manager, next you connect, download file, edit, save and it's uploads automatically.

 It's really basic and I hope you'll enjoy this extension.
+[Click here for more information](https://github.com/Equals182/eqFTP/wiki)

 ## What's Next